LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tqce_fke_Zhdanov

 ``b2tqce_fke_Zhdanov``    type: ``integer``    default: ``1``
-    When set to '1', Zhdanov's expression is used in the electron thermal conductivity.
+    When set to '1', the Zhdanov expression is used in the electron thermal conductivity.
 It is recommended to use 'b2tqce\_fke\_Zhdanov' '1'.
     This switch is only active if, simultaneously, one has b2tqce\_model.eq.1 and b2tfhe\_fch\_pTe.eq.1.0.